-M.K.
-Hierarchy of Transfers
+K. Hierarchy of Transfers

 On an annual basis, RRHA will review its current occupancy goals and objectives and based on that review, establish a ratio of new admissions to transfers.
-The established ratio of new admissions to transfers will be 540 to1, meaning for every 540 new admissions there will be1 transfer.
+The established ratio of new admissions to transfers will be five (5) to one (1), meaning for every five (5) new admissions there will be one (1) transfer.
 This ratio does not apply to mandatory or emergency transfers.
 Within each category of transfers, requests will be processed in order of the date and time the resident transfer request was made to RRHA.

-N.L.
-Verification of Resident-Initiated Transfers
+L. Verification of Resident-Initiated Transfers